cs0320-s25/term-project-yc-sab-yq-yuk/README.md

 You can now explore events on an interactive map, filter by category, view trending/recommended events, and use the like/bookmark features!

 ### 5. Scrape Brown Events

 1. Navigate to the scraper/ directory.
 2. Make sure you're using the Python virtual environment:
    - If not already created, set it up and install dependencies:
      `pip3 install -r requirements.txt`
    - Activate the environment:
      `source env/bin/activate`
 3. Run the crawler:
    `python main_crawler.py`

 # Collaboration

-**Yumian Cui (ycui39)**: Yumian designed the recommendation strategy, finalized the API endpoint specifications, and implemented both the recommendation and trending API endpoints.
-She also supported backend debugging efforts to ensure proper functionality, communicated closely with the frontend to support smooth integration, and tested the entire recommendation pipeline through both unit and integration testing.
+**Yumian Cui (ycui39)**: Yumian initiated the project idea, designed the recommendation strategy, finalized the API endpoint specifications, and implemented both the recommendation and trending API endpoints.
+She also worked closely with backend development to support backend debugging efforts to ensure proper functionality, communicated closely with the frontend to support smooth integration and made corresponding changes, and tested the entire recommendation pipeline through both unit, postman, and integration testing.

 **Yunqi Li (yli795)**: Yunqi implemented a comprehensive frontend for the BrunoMap application using React and TypeScript, creating an intuitive interface with three main views: a map-based discovery system using Mapbox, a personalized likes collection, and a bookmarks section.
 She developed a robust filtering system for events by category, time, and location, while ensuring responsive design across devices.
 For backend integration, Yunqi designed a centralized service layer that manages all API communications, implementing optimistic UI updates for user interactions and efficient state management.
 She established proper authentication flow, enabling event engagement tracking and user-specific content display, while maintaining clean separation between data fetching and UI rendering components.